 Flags of Central Asia

-Central Asia's five sovereign states—often called "the Stans"—share Silk Road history, Turkic and Persian cultural layers, and post-Soviet independence stories.
+Central Asia's five sovereign states-often called "the Stans" because their names end in "-stan"-share Silk Road history, Turkic and Persian cultural layers, and post-Soviet independence stories.
+If you searched for the "stan flags," these are the stan countries you mean: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
 Their flags mix Islamic motifs (crescents and stars), pre-Islamic symbols (sun disks, tamgas), and vivid national colors that help travelers and students tell each country apart at a glance.

 5 Flags 8-15 min